back to work

 Revv is aimed at drivers who care about their trips, vehicles, and habits, but do not want every mile converted into an insurance score or every leaderboard to reward risky behavior.

-I built the React Native app, Supabase/PostGIS backend, GPS buffer and upload pipeline, Mapbox route views, garage system, AutoDrive flow, privacy-zone processing, and efficiency leaderboard surfaces, and carried the App Store release path through v1.0.8.
+I built the React Native app, Supabase/PostGIS backend, GPS buffer and upload pipeline, Mapbox route views, garage system, AutoDrive flow, privacy-zone processing, efficiency surfaces, social drive cards, and the App Store release path through v1.0.9.

 • Records signed-in drives with local buffering and batch upload after trip end